Burwood/terraform-provider-burwoodportal/docs/resources/burwoodportal_projects.md

 - `grant` (String) Grant to use for this budget.
 - `ponumber` (String) PO to use for this budget (custom terminology for this field may be present in the portal UI, e.g. ChartField)
 - `recurring` (Boolean) Boolean; whether the budget should be a recurring monthly budget or a standard budget.
-- `state` (String) Valid values are 'Active' and 'Future'.
+- `state` (String) Default: 'Future'.
+Valid values are 'Active' and 'Future'.
 WARNING!
 If set to 'Active', this budget will mark existing active budgets as consumed and set the GCP project's billing account to the specified billingaccountid!

 Read-Only: